Academic Policies

 Students should be aware that the addition of a minor in no way changes any of their obligations as a Gallatin student.
 They are still expected to write an Intellectual Autobiography and Plan for Concentration, design an individualized concentration, complete a rationale and undertake a colloquium in their senior year.
 However, a minor might relate to and enrich a student’s program in a number of ways: it may relate directly to the student’s concentration, or it may reflect interest in an area of study entirely different and separate from the concentration.

 Gallatin students are eligible to declare only one minor.
-Students may declare a minor at any time before the completion of 110 credits; declarations made after the completion of the 110th unit cannot be ensured.
+Students may declare a minor at any time before the completion of 110 credits.
 A declaration of a minor becomes part of a student’s record, and the expectation is that the student will complete the minor to be eligible to graduate.
-Once a student has completed all requirements for a minor, the minor will appear on the transcript.
+Students who have declared a minor, but who have not completed all requirements for the minor in the semester in which they complete 128 credits, will have the minor removed from their record so they can graduate.

 Students wishing to pursue a minor should first meet with their primary adviser to discuss the impact of the courses required to complete the minor in relation to the student’s Gallatin BA requirements.
 Moreover, students are required to receive adviser approval in order to declare a minor.